State-adaptive quantum error correction and fault-tolerant quantum computing: Conclusion

 \section{Conclusion}

-In this work, we proposed a framework of state-adaptive quantum error correction (SAQEC) which is a quantum analog of classical error correction.
+In all, we proposed a framework of state-adaptive quantum error correction (SAQEC) which is a quantum analog of classical error correction.
 We showed that standard stabilizer codes can be employed in the setting of SAQEC, which can achieve higher coding rate and error threshold, without a significant overhead.
-By definition, an error threshold is the value of $\lambda$ at which a capacity of a parameterized channel $\Phi(\lambda)$ becomes zero.
-It is clear to see SAQEC allows a higher error threshold than the standard QEC.
+By definition, an error threshold is the value of $\lambda$ at which a capacity of a parametrized channel $\Phi(\lambda)$ becomes zero.
+It is clear to see SAQEC allows an error threshold higher than that of the standard QEC.

-The analog with classical case even extends to nontrivial computation beyond merely error correction.
-Namely, the quantum code switching scheme also has a classical analog.
-For a classical code $V: m \mapsto b_m$ that encodes each $k$-bit message $m\in \C M$ as a $n$-bit codeword $b_m$, a computation with it enables permutations among them.
-This can be viewed as a code switching by assigning an encoding $V_m$ to each $m$, and the computation involves switching over the set $\{V_m\}$.
-Each $V_m$ could also depend on $m$.
-Therefore, for the quantum case switching among a few codes can also be used, with each code supporting one or a few logical gates with good features, such as transversality.
-In particular, non-additive codes with transversal logical gates can also be used~\cite{KT23}.
-The net performance would depend on the cost of coding, switching, error threshold, etc.

 There are also two important issues to explore further.
 First, as we mentioned QEC based on stabilizer codes is not channel-adaptive.
 As stabilizer measurements detect Pauli errors and effectively twirl a noise channel, this reduces its capacity.
 Therefore, exploring channel-adaptive code design remains a promising direction to improve QEC.
 Second, not only the decoder $\C D$ can depend on the encoder $V$, channel $\Phi$, and source state $\rho$, the encoder $V$ can also depend on both $\Phi$ and $\rho$.
 We expect that there are good quantum codes with low overhead that are both channel-adaptive and state-adaptive.